 What traffic and transport measures are proposed in the development?

 It is proposed that the development will include a new road between Bargates and Barrack Road, as well as new vehicular access from Barrack Road to serve the retirement living accommodation.

-Our proposals will also take into account guidance issued by Christchurch Borough Council and Dorset County Council.
+Our proposals take into account guidance issued by Christchurch Borough Council and Dorset County Council.

 What impact will the new homes have on the road network?

 A transport study has been carried out to inform the plans and has shown that the new homes are expected to generate an additional 30 – 40 vehicle trips during morning and evening peak hours.